-The last goodbye: When a 33-year-old Ronaldinho conquered South America
+The last goodbye: When mid-30s Ronaldinho cemented his legacy

 With Ronaldinho on a mission to destroy both his legacy and his fortune, it’s very easy to forget his brilliant late-career renaissance in his native Brazil.